RyanDaDeng/vue-test-sr/README.md

 ## CI/CD

-The project will be deployed to `netlify` for every time there is a new commit.
+The project will be deployed to `netlify` for every new commit.

 The deployment will be `failed` if the `unit test` is failed.